frnsys/ai_notes/notes/scratch/nlp.md

 We initialize our $q$ and $t$ parameters to random values.
 Then we iteratively do the following until convergence:

-1. Compute "counts" based on the data and our current parameter estimates
+1. Compute "counts" (called _expected counts_) based on the data and our current parameter estimates
 2. Re-estimate the parameters with these counts

 The amount we increment counts by is: